-At surface level, it’s easy to feel like winning a 50/50 is like pulling the lever on a slot machine.
+At surface level, it’s easy to equate winning a 50/50 to pulling the lever on a slot machine.
 Truth is, a good challenge is the culmination of great game sense, quick recoveries, and adaptation.
 They’re probably the epitome of what RL players consider “smart” gameplay.

 Winning a challenged ball is your easiest route to opening up plays for a teammate, and is guaranteed to result in more goals scored and fewer goals surrendered.
 You can’t win them all, but with the right mindset and proper follow-through once committing, you can ensure a surprising payout.